degdigital/UIEcosystem/README.md

 ### Atomic Design
 The DEG UI team encourages the use of the [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design) methodology for creating design systems.
 The basic gist of atomic design is to break interfaces down into fundamental building blocks and work up from there.
 Traditional atomic design consists of 5 distinct levels:
-- Atoms: Basic building blocks.
+- __Atoms__: Basic building blocks.
 HTML tags, such as a form label, an input or a button.
-- Molecules: Groups of atoms bonded together.
+- __Molecules__: Groups of atoms bonded together.
 Form label, input & button combined together.
-- Organisms: Groups of molecules joined together to form a distinct section of an interface.
+- __Organisms__: Groups of molecules joined together to form a distinct section of an interface.
-- Templates: Groups of organisms stitched together to form pages.
+- __Templates__: Groups of organisms stitched together to form pages.
-- Pages: Specific instances of templates.
+- __Pages__: Specific instances of templates.

 DEG uses a modified version of these levels to simplify development, tie in better with design processes & deliverables, and to use terminology that is easier for clients to understand.
 Our version of atomic design consists of 4 dinstinct levels:
-- Basics: Basic building blocks.
+- __Basics__: Basic building blocks.
 Typography, colors, & basic HTML tags.
-- Components: Groups of basics or other components combined together.
+- __Components__: Groups of basics or other components combined together.
 Components should be nested into parent & child relationships when applicable.
-- Templates: Groups of components combined together to create pages.
+- __Templates__: Groups of components combined together to create pages.
-- Pages: Specific instances of templates.
+- __Pages__: Specific instances of templates.

 ### Browser Support
 DEG uses the concept of Graded Browser Support, which defines the set of browsers that should receive a verified, usable experience.
 However, trying to deliver the same "A-grade" experience across all tested browsers is neither cost-effective nor common.
 We support a tiered approach to user experience design, development, and testing, and encourage each project to define their own tiers that serve their users and stakeholders best.
 For a more detailed explanation and a guide to help determine what browsers to support, view our [Browser Support Guide](https://docs.google.com/document/d/1RDcfLoOyj-zwz7JmFxV6KQVlZ_yuZhhSMornd-uikaE/edit#) on Google Docs.